Main Library Phone: (305) 623-2330

 The Law Library Reference Department provides a wide range of services to faculty, including:

-- Research and Reference: Our Law Librarians can find documents, research legislative histories, pull cases and statues, and perform other library research required by the Law Faculty.
-Interdisciplinary materials can also be pulled from the Main Library.
+Our law librarians can find documents, research legislative histories, pull cases and statues, and perform other library research as required by the Law Faculty.
+Interdisciplinary materials can also be pulled from the University Library.